manuel-arrabal/name-guessing-game/README.md

 ## 📄 License

-This project is licensed under the **GNU General Public License v3.0**.
+This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the conditions of the MIT License.
-Any derivative work must also be distributed under the same license.

 See the `LICENSE` file for more details.